MosesSupposes/Purescript-By-Example/text/chapter11.md

 Since our game logic runs in the `RWS` monad, it is necessary to run the computation in order to respond to the user's commands.

-The front-end of our game is built using two packages: `purescript-yargs`, which provides an applicative interface to the `yargs` command line parsing library, and `purescript-node-readline`, which wraps NodeJS' `readline` module, allowing us to write interactive console-based applications.
+The front-end of our game is built using two packages: `yargs`, which provides an applicative interface to the `yargs` command line parsing library, and `node-readline`, which wraps NodeJS' `readline` module, allowing us to write interactive console-based applications.

 The interface to our game logic is provided by the function `game` in the `Game` module: